cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

 Usage: `cfy deployments delete [options] -d DEPLOYMENT_ID`

 Delete an existing deployment.
-It's important to note that deleting a deployment does not mean deleting the resources of an application - for which you need to run the `install` workflow (unless a custom uninstall workflow is provided).
+It's important to note that deleting a deployment does not mean deleting the resources of an application - for which you need to run the `uninstall` workflow (unless a custom uninstall workflow is provided).

 #### Required flags